How do you clean your house? This is your complete house cleaning guide – helping you clean your home from top to bottom.

 To determine if the furniture has a wax or oil finish simply place a small amount of linseed oil in an inconspicuous spot.
 If it absorbs into the wood you have an oil finish.
 If it beads, you have a wax finish.

-If your furniture has an oil based finish, you can make some fantastic oils right at home by mixing one cup mineral oil with ¼ cup distilled white vinegar.
-As an alternative mix one quart mineral oil with 1 tbsp lemon extract.
+If your furniture has an oil-based finish, you can make some fantastic oils right at home by mixing one cup of mineral oil with ¼ cup distilled white vinegar.
+As an alternative mix one-quart mineral oil with 1 tbsp lemon extract.

 How to Polish Furniture